Amoxapine

 Amoxapine, sold under the brand name Asendin among others, is a tricyclic antidepressant (TCA).
 It is the N-demethylated metabolite of loxapine.
-Amoxapine first received marketing approval in the United States in 1992, approximately 30 to 40 years after most of the other TCAs were introduced in the United States.
+Amoxapine first received marketing approval in the United States in 1980, approximately 10 to 20 years after most of the other TCAs were introduced in the United States.

 Medical uses

 Amoxapine is used in the treatment of major depressive disorder.
 Compared to other antidepressants it is believed to have a faster onset of action, with therapeutic effects seen within four to seven days.
 In excess of 80% of patients that do respond to amoxapine are reported to respond within two weeks of the beginning of treatment.
-It also has properties similar to those of the atypical antipsychotics, and may behave as one and may be used in the treatment of schizophrenia off-label.
-Despite its apparent lack of extrapyramidal side effects in patients with schizophrenia it has been found to exacerbate motor symptoms in patients with Parkinson's disease and psychosis.
+It also has properties similar to those of the atypical antipsychotics, and may behave as one and thus may be used in the treatment of schizophrenia off-label.
+Despite its apparent lack of extrapyramidal side effects in patients with schizophrenia it has been found to worsen motor function in a study of three patients with Parkinson's disease and psychosis.